Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output

 The remainder of the paper is organized as follows.
-Section \ref{sec:Basic} provides detailed descriptions of IDR and the basic EasyUQ method, and we give detail, background information, and a comparison to conformal prediction \cite{Vovk2005, Vovk2020a} on both the WeatherBench temperature forecast challenge and a precipitation forecast example.
+Section \ref{sec:Basic} provides comprehensive descriptions of IDR and the basic EasyUQ method, and we give detail, background information, and a comparison to conformal prediction \cite{Vovk2005, Vovk2020a} on both the WeatherBench temperature forecast challenge and a precipitation forecast example.
 In Section \ref{sec:Smooth}, we introduce the Smooth EasyUQ technique, show that it retains the isotonocity property of the basic method, and discuss statistical large-sample consistency.
 For the selection of kernel parameters, we introduce multiple one-fit grid search, a computationally much less demanding approximate version of cross-validation.
-In Section \ref{sec:NN}, we demonstrate that EasyUQ can be integrated into the workflow of modern neural network learning and hyperparameter tuning, and use benchmark problems to compare its predictive performance to state-of-the-art techniques from machine learning.
+In Section \ref{sec:NN}, we demonstrate that EasyUQ can be integrated into the workflow of neural network learning and hyperparameter tuning, and use benchmark problems to compare its predictive performance to state-of-the-art techniques from machine learning and conformal prediction.
 The paper closes with remarks in Section \ref{sec:discussion}, where we return to the discussion of input-based vs.~output-based uncertainty quantification.

 While the basic version of EasyUQ arises as a special case of the extant IDR technique \cite{Henzi2021a}, we take the particular perspective of the conversion of single-valued model output into predictive distributions.
 Original contributions in this paper include the development of the Smooth EasyUQ method (Sections \ref{sec:kernel} and \ref{sec:choice}), a detailed comparison to conformal prediction in case studies (Sections \ref{sec:BasicWB}, \ref{sec:BasicPrecip}, and \ref{sec:SmoothWBPrecip}) and from computational and methodological perspectives (Sections \ref{sec:computing} and \ref{sec:discussion}), and the integration and benchmarking of EasyUQ and Smooth EasyUQ for neural networks (Section \ref{sec:NN}).
 In Appendix \ref{app:consistency}, we prove the consistency of smoothed CDFs in general settings, which supports the usage of Smooth EasyUQ, but is a result of broader and independent interest.